Hands on: New iPad 10.2 (2020) review

 Early verdict

-We've only had 24 hours with the new iPad 10.2 2020, and while it's hard to get excited about the upgrades on offer when they don't offer anything obviously different from last year's model and doesn't offer the iPad Air's blue and green.
+We've only had 24 hours with the new iPad 10.2 (2020), and while it's hard to get excited about the upgrades on offer when they don't offer anything obviously different from last year's model and doesn't offer the iPad Air's blue and green color options.

 This is a basic iPad – but one that seems to do the basics well.